Most Federally Dependent States – A Complete Rundown

 - Both North Dakota and Wyoming have the lowest share of benefits recipients or 6.30% each.

-These key takeaways show that Connecticut, Wyoming, and Massachusetts are one of the primary US donor states.
+These key takeaways show that Connecticut, Wyoming, and Massachusetts are some of the primary US donor states.
 New Mexico, Virginia, and California meanwhile are among the most federally subsidized states.

 States That Receive the Most Welfare